KaterIva/Adventure_Report_PBI/README.md

 The report consists of three tabs:
-- `Exec Summary` - eleven different visuals and two bookmarks, you can filter content by date using the slicer on the top and drill through treemap “Total Orders by Category”, explore product subcategories, return rate, monthly revenue, monthly orders and returns
+- `Exec Summary` - eleven different visuals and two bookmarks, you can filter content by date using the slicer on the top and drill through treemap `Total Orders by Category`, explore product subcategories, return rate, monthly revenue, monthly orders and returns
 - `Product Details` - nine different visuals, here you can see current month orders, Revenue and Returns vs. Target by every product, Weekly Profit Forecast based on price